 = $1,000 Unfavorable

-Reasons of unfavorable materials quantity variance:
+Causes of unfavorable direct materials quantity variance

 - Inexperienced or untrained workers